webpro-nl/knip/packages/docs/src/content/docs/reference/known-issues.md

 SyntaxError: missing ) after argument list
 ...
 SyntaxError: Unexpected identifier 'Promise'
+...
+TypeError: Reflect.metadata is not a function
+...
+Error [ERR_PACKAGE_PATH_NOT_EXPORTED]: No "exports" main defined in [...]/node_modules/estree-walker/package.json
 ```

 This is caused by Knip using [jiti][1] to load and execute TypeScript